rayguna/NoTes/README.md

 end
 ```

-Migrate the database once more to keep it up to date:
+3. Migrate the database once more (if you did previously) to keep it up to date:

 ```
 rails db:migrate